 The Group does not have any significant credit risk exposure to any single third party or any group of third parties having similar characteristics.
-The credit risk on liquid funds is limited because the third parties are one of the UK big four clearing banks or a Dutch state-owned bank.
+The credit risk on liquid funds is limited because the third parties are one of the UK big four clearing banks.